Skip to main content

 npm run start:serve -- mainnet

-In monitoring-only mode (omit TX_EXECUTOR_ENABLED and BUTLER_PRIVATE_KEY), the Butler just scrapes state and exposes metrics without sending any transactions.
-This is useful if you want to monitor the protocol without paying gas.
+In monitoring-only mode (omit TX_EXECUTOR_ENABLED and BUTLER_PRIVATE_KEY), the Butler scrapes state, watches events, and exposes metrics + endpoints without sending any transactions.

 Why you should participate